Capability 5: complexity and uncertainty

 - use the knowledge they have acquired through experience appropriately;

-- formulate a case thoroughly, including when relevant all legal and ethical aspects;
+- formulate a case thoroughly, including when relevant, all legal and ethical aspects;

 - explain clearly and logically the facts used, the analysis and reasoning undertaken, and the decision;